 One-on-one writing coaching:

 This is a specialized service to help you reach your writing goals and to improve as a writer in a positive, supportive, encouraging, and principled way.
-In our initial communication, we will clarify your goals and come up with a plan to help you reach them; part of this process is sending me a sample of your work, which I will review in order to provide a combination of structural/developmental edits, line-edits, and copy-edits.
+In our initial communication, we will clarify your goals and come up with a plan to help you reach them.
+Part of this process is sending me a sample of your work, which I will review in order to provide a combination of structural/developmental edits, line-edits, and copy-edits.
 In our meeting, I’ll discuss the rationale behind the edits, offer suggestions, observations, and things to work on.
 Meetings are typically separated by a week or more to give time to work on things, and so that I have time to review the next sample.
 It is an iterative process.

-Note: I have no space for clients currently; the next opening will probably be in May 2020; let me know if you would like to be added to the wait-list, and I’ll notify you when a spot becomes available.
+Client spaces are limited; let me know if you would like to be added to the wait-list, and I’ll notify you when a spot becomes available.

 “As a novice writer this was a very helpful and constructive experience.
 David was professional and incredibly knowledgeable, providing insight into methods and techniques standard to the craft.
 As I lacked any formal training, it was invigorating to receive professional help.”